SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

 ## Exiting Features

-There are five pages: Home page, Who is Mr.Pancake page, Gallery, Locations, and Contact page
+There are six pages: Home page, Who is Mr.Pancake page, Gallery, Locations, Contact page and a Thank you page once user has submited a filled in contact form.

 ### Navigation bar and Footer